MA (one-year full-time)

 In short, my year at Salford was exactly what I needed to make the transition from a highly theoretical undergraduate course to the highly practical world of work.

-You will benefit from regular professional contributors (keynote lectures, business practice seminars and specialised translation seminars) and opportunities for translation placements, either in the context of the Graduate Placement Scheme or with long standing professional partners in the EU.
-Previous speakers and host companies have included European Commission, Manchester City Council Translation and Interpreting Service, Lloyd International and UN Vienna.
+You will benefit from regular professional contributors (keynote lectures, business practice seminars and specialised translation seminars) and opportunities for translation placements, either in the context of the National Graduate Placement Scheme or with the new European Graduate Placement Scheme - EGPS.
+Previous speakers and host companies have included the European Commission, Manchester City Council Translation and Interpreting Service, Welocalize, Thebigword, Lifeline Language Services, TWLanguages for Business, Accent Mondial, Pangeanic, Eurologos, Volkswagen, etc.The Translation People has been a long standing partner of our MA T&I programmes and has offered prizes to our best graduates in translation on an annual basis.

-You will benefit from our close relations with professional bodies such as the Chartered Institute of Linguists, the Association of Translation Companies (ATC), CILT (The National Centre for Languages) and the North West Translators’ Network.
-Our prominence in the field of translation and interpreting is reflected in our key roles in the National Network for Translation and the National Interpreting Network, both funded by the Higher Education Funding Council’s Route’s into Languages initiative.
+You will benefit from our close relations with professional bodies such as the Chartered Institute of Linguists, the Institute of Translation & Interpreting, the Association of Translation Companies (ATC) and the North West Translators¹ Network.
+Our prominence in the field of translation and interpreting is reflected in our key roles in the National Network for Translation and the National Network for Interpreting, both funded by the Higher Education Funding Council's Routes into Languages initiative.

 Research activity is organised and supported within the Centre for Translation and Interpreting, which offers opportunities for postgraduate research.